If you are new to connecting up speakers and PA equipment one question that is often asked is “Can I connect a powered amplifier to active speakers”?

-Mostly, these are active loudspeakers so that they remain the closest to 100% flat audio as possible.
-Recording studios used to have power amps underneath the mixer console that will add noise to the signal; with active loudspeakers, noise is virtually non-existent.
+Mostly, these are active loudspeakers so that they remain as close to 100% flat audio as possible.
+Recording studios used to have power amps underneath the mixer console that would add noise to the signal; with active loudspeakers, noise is virtually non-existent.

 There are many makes and models of studio monitors.
 For a good pair of active speakers to get started with I would recommend you take a look here on Amazon.